Skip to main content

 A data analyst working in a healthcare setting interprets and analyses data to enable policy and decision-making.
 This role would be suited to someone with strong analytical and technical skills, with an interest in improving health outcomes.

-Launch your public health career with an online degree
+Launch your public health career with an online course

 Given most public health jobs require specialist qualifications, online study opens doors for people who may not be able to commit to a full-time, on-campus degree.
-Studying a masters in public health online gives you the flexibility to balance such commitments while studying at your own pace.
+Studying a Master of Public Health online gives you the flexibility to balance such commitments while studying at your own pace.

 Benefits include: